CircuitVerse/Interactive-Book/docs/registers/register.md

 {: .no_toc }

 Flip-flop is a 1 bit memory cell which can be used for storing the digital data.
-To increase the storage capacity in terms of number of bits, we have to use a group of flip-flop.
-Such a group of flip-flop is known as a Register.
+To increase the storage capacity, we have to use a group of flip-flop.
+This group of flip-flop is known as a Register.
-The n-bit register will consist of n number of flip-flop and it is capable of storing an n-bit word.
+The n-bit register consist of "n" number of flip-flop and  is capable of storing an "n-bit" word.

-The binary data in a register can be moved within the register from one flip-flop to another.
+The binary data in a register can be moved within the flip flops in a register.
-The registers that allow such data transfers are called as shift registers.
+The registers that allows such data transfers are called as shift registers.
 There are four mode of operations of a shift register.